Toldos: A Study of God’s Providence

 “And these are the generations of Isaac son of Abraham; Abraham bore Isaac.
 And it was when Isaac was forty that he took Rivkah the daughter of Betuel the Arami from Padan Aram, the sister of Lavan the Arami, for a wife”.

+There are no redundancies in God’s Torah.
+I thought about the first question.
+I realized “Abraham bore Isaac” must indicate something new.
 Abraham sought a wife for Isaac.
 We thereby learn that Isaac was incapable of selecting one for himself.
 We may suggest, “Abraham bore Isaac,” means that Abraham “raised” Isaac.
 In other words, Isaac—more than any other—was in need of paternal dedication and guidance.
 He was not as others, who approached marriage independently.
-His self-sacrifice on the altar had a profound affect on his nature.
+His self-sacrifice on the altar had a profound effect on his nature.
 He was not even allowed to leave the land, as God told him to remain in Gerar and not descend to Egypt.
 Therefore, this first verse seeks to emphasize Isaac’s nature as greatly dependent upon Abraham.

 The second verse teaches an apparent redundancy as well.
 We know Betuel is an Arami, so it is unnecessary to teach that his son Lavan was also an Arami…if that means a nationality.
 Or Hachaim teaches that Arami in fact is not indicating a nationality, but a character trait.
-Switching two letters (in Hebrew) “Arami” becomes “Ramai”, meaning a swindler.
-A liar.
+Switching two letters (in Hebrew) “Arami” becomes “Ramai,” meaning a swindler; a liar.
 In this verse, we are being taught that Isaac married a woman whose father and brother were liars.
 So even though we are taught that Betuel was a liar, we must also be taught that Lavan too chose this lifestyle, as it is not inherited, as seen from Rivkah’s upright stature.
 Now the questions.